Clipping Mask in InDesign | Easy Guide for Learners

 Click and drag on your document to create a frame shape.
 This shape will define the visible area of the image.

-Step 5 – Clip Within The Frame
+Step 5 – Clip Within the Frame

 Clip Image Within The Frame